TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

     ]
 }
 ```
-Assuming the dapp monitors all returned addresses for balance changes, a new request to `getAccountAddresses` is only needed when all UTXOs have been spent, all unused receive or all unused change addresses have been used.

 ### Example: Static Wallet
 The example below specifies a response from a static wallet.
-The `account` address is the only returned address and used for both change and receiving.
-Any UTXO belongs to the `account` address.
+The returned address is used for both change and payments.
+It's the only address with UTXOs.

 ```javascript
 // Request